By Claudia Chiappa

 BOSTON — The Massachusetts Senate unanimously passed a bill requiring a nonbinary gender identity option on state identifications on Thursday, sending the bill on to the House, where it has died in recent sessions.

 The measure, S.2282, sponsored by Sen. Jo Comerford, D-Northampton, provides for a nonbinary “X” option other than female and male on birth certificates and driver’s licenses.
-It also allows people over 18, emancipated minors, or a minor’s parents to change their gender to the nonbinary option on their birth certificate
+It also allows people over 18, emancipated minors, or a minor’s parents to change their gender to the nonbinary option on their birth certificates.

 Comerford described the legislation as a “civil rights bill.”